proguserr/StreamSchema/README.md

 # StreamSchema – Real-time Event Validation & Observability

-## 1. Why I built this
+## 1. Why I built this?
-I wanted to simulate a real-world event ingestion pipeline where incoming JSON events are validated against a schema **before** being accepted into Kafka.
+Simulate an event ingestion pipeline with incoming JSON events that gets validated against a schema **before** being accepted into Kafka.

-This project serves two purposes:
-1. **Functional** – Validate that our gateway rejects malformed events and accepts valid ones with low latency.
+ **Functional** – Validate that gateway rejects malformed events and accepts valid ones with low latency.
-2. **Operational** – Prove that we can monitor ingestion health in real-time using Grafana dashboards.
+ **Operational** – Monitoring ingestion health in real-time using Grafana dashboards.

-I also treated this as a hiring-manager-friendly demonstration of my ability to build, observe, and reason about event-driven systems end-to-end.

 ---

-## 2. How I approached it
+## 2. Approach

-I split the work into these stages:

 ### **Stage 1 – Schema registry & gateway**
 - Used a local Redpanda Kafka cluster.